FCPercival/gptpdf_LaTeX/README.md

 # gptpdf-LaTeX

 This is a fork of the [gptpdf](https://github.com/CosmosShadow/gptpdf) repository.
 Instead of using markdown, the LLM will output LaTeX code.
-Using VLLM (like GPT-4o) to parse PDF into markdown.
+Using VLLM (like GPT-4o) to parse PDF into LaTeX format.

+This tool now features a new YOLO-based figure detection system that significantly improves the accuracy of figure extraction.
+This is now the recommended way to use the tool, though backward compatibility with the original method is maintained.

-Our approach is very simple (only 293 lines of code), but can almost perfectly parse typography, math formulas, tables, pictures, charts, etc.
+Our approach can almost perfectly parse typography, math formulas, tables, pictures, charts, etc. With the new YOLO-based figure detection, the accuracy of figure extraction is significantly improved.

 Average cost per page: $0.013

-This package use [GeneralAgent](https://github.com/CosmosShadow/GeneralAgent) lib to interact with OpenAI API.
+This package uses [GeneralAgent](https://github.com/CosmosShadow/GeneralAgent) library to interact with OpenAI API and [YOLOv10](https://github.com/WongKinYiu/yolov10) for figure detection.

 [pdfgpt-ui](https://github.com/daodao97/gptpdf-ui) is a visual tool based on gptpdf.